 The most important step here you need to remember is to add the redirect URI “https://oauth.pstmn.io/v1/callback” in the “Authorized Redirect URIs” section of the credentials app we created above in step 3.
 As shown below.

-Hope I have made the entire process of creating a project in Google Console for APIs and generating access token and refresh token simple enough.
+Congratulation! you have successfully set up Google Console for creating projects and apps.
+Hope I have made the entire process of creating a project in Google Console for APIs and generating access tokens and refresh tokens simple enough.

 If you have any questions or comments feel free to reach me at.